FHIR International Patient Summary

 Main Flow:

-• Based on this information the provider is able to make an informed decision when prescribing medication for pain management.
+• Based on this information the provider is able to make informed decisions on their interventions.

 Pre-conditions: